adrienjoly/playemjs/README.md

 PlayemJS is a javascript component that manages a music/video track queue and plays a sequence of songs by embedding several players in a HTML DIV including Youtube, Soundcloud and Vimeo.

-PlayemJS powers the music curation service [Whyd.com](http://whyd.com).
+PlayemJS powers the music curation service [Openwhyd.org](http://openwhyd.org) (formerly whyd.com).
 That's the best demonstration of its capabilities.

 Usage example
 -------------